dstackai/dstack/README.md

 pip install dstack
 ```

-The `dstack` CLI needs your AWS account credentials to be configured locally
+The `dstack` CLI needs your AWS account credentials to be configured locally.
 (e.g. in `~/.aws/credentials` or `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables).

 Before you can use the `dstack` CLI, you need to configure it: